fedora-infra/bodhi/docs/developer_docs.rst

 * New code should follow `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_.
 You can use the ``flake8`` utility to automatically check your code.
 There is a ``bodhi.tests.test_style.TestStyle.test_code_with_flake8`` test, that is slowly being expanded to enforce PEP-8 across the codebase.
+Additionally, Bodhi uses spaces instead of tabs.

 Create a Bodhi development environment